 Tips for curation

 There are several social media tools to help with curation at little or no cost.
 I rely on Hootsuite for monitoring topics, hashtags and keywords via custom lists and groups.
 Hootsuite also allows various levels of connectivity to Facebook, Google Plus, LinkedIn, and Instagram, though I warn against using the tool to post to LinkedIn groups.
 If you only need a Twitter tool, check out TweetDeck.
-There are too many monitoring and scheduling tools to review in this post, but you might start with a list created by my friend Neal Schaffer, who also created a conference series focused on social media tools.
+There are too many monitoring and scheduling tools to review in this post, but you might start by following my friend and Top 100 social media leader Neal Schaffer, who is an expert in social media tools.
 If you want to know the optimal times and days of the week for sharing curated content, check out my earlier research in this post.

 Beware of the filters

 You can follow businesses, organizations and media via Facebook or LinkedIn company pages.
 But don’t count on seeing most of their posts in your news feed, because Facebook and LinkedIn use filtering algorithms, which can reduce your ability to see all posts from pages you follow.
 Instagram and Twitter have recently announced that they plan deploy similar filtering schemes.

 I don’t have any patience for the filtering algorithms, so here’s my approach: I never depend on my news feed to track the media and organizations that I have selected to follow.
 Instead, I collect and organize page bookmarks and go directly to the Facebook and LinkedIn pages (trust me, the social networks don’t count on people doing that much work).
 But in my view, it’s actually less work for content curation, since I benefit from complete access to content at each page that may not have made it to the general news feeds.
 It’s your backdoor.